dots-energy/dots-simulation-orchestrator/README.md

 # DOTS Simulation Orchestrator

 Build for GO-e WP3
-This simulation orchestrator is controlled by api calls (fastapi) and communicates with the Model Services Orchestrator (MSO) via MQTT protobuf messages.
+This simulation orchestrator is controlled by api calls (FastAPI) and communicates with the Model Services Orchestrator (MSO) via MQTT protobuf messages.

 To use the simulation infrastructure, see the *Usage* section.
 To test the infrastructure locally, see the section *Test on local cluster*.